GOP investigator: Wisconsin should weigh decertifying vote

 “I will not be part of any effort, and will do everything possible to stop any effort, to put politicians in charge of deciding who wins or loses elections,” Steineke tweeted during Gableman’s testimony.

-Gableman also said that grants awarded to Wisconsin cities by The Center for Tech and Civic Life amounted to illegal bribery and was an “impermissible and partisan get out the vote effort.”
+Gableman also said that more than $10 million grants awarded to Wisconsin cities by the Zuckerberg-funded The Center for Tech and Civic Life amounted to illegal bribery and was an “impermissible and partisan get out the vote effort.”

 Three courts in the past year, along with the Wisconsin Elections Commission, have rejected claims that the grants were illegal.